Janderson1924/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
-It has been built to practice HTML, CSS, JS, jQuery and AJAX front-end skills, as well as Node, Express and MongoDB back-end skills!
+Tweeter is a simple, single-page Twitter clone that has been built to practice HTML, CSS, JS, jQuery and AJAX front-end skills, as well as Node, Express and MongoDB back-end skills!

 ## Screenshots
 !["Screenshot of Desktop View"](https://github.com/Janderson1924/tweeter/blob/master/docs/desktop-view.png?raw=true)